numeru55/live-build-my/readme.md

 - Added broadcom WiFi driver for my MacBook.
 - My .emacs and setup script template is in `/home/user` .

-# Usage
+- rEFInd-bin and my scripts to fix EFI.

+- Japanese input method is not tested.

+# Create ISO and use as live debian USB media

 ```bash
 sudo apt update; sudo apt upgrade; sudo apt install wget live-build
 make all
 ```

-# Known bug

-- Another USB stick can't be booted on my Mac, which is run "debian install" program using generated ISO.
-Then, install rEFInd to the USB stick.
-My mac will find the installed debian.
+Burn or boot generated ISO.

+# Install Debian to other USB media

+Tested only for my Intel Mac.

 1. Burn ISO to USB media [A].
 2. Boot using [A].
 3. Using [A], install debian to other USB media [B].
-4. My mac will not find [B] as bootable.
-5. Install rEFInd to [B].
-6. My mac will boot [B] disk through rEFInd.

-- Japanese input method is not tested.

-# Tips

-- To include file/folders for live environment, put to `config/includes.chroot/home/user`.
+4. Run the scripts at `/home/user` in [A].
+EFI fixed, or installed rEFInd.

+These scripts are very dangerous.
+Please double or triple check before excuting.

 # Thanks to